• Skip to primary navigation

 G-Floor small coin garage floor mat compared to standard coin mat

 A larger gap makes it more difficult for such wheels since they do not span the gap as well.
-This creates a bumpier rolling experience that may require more effort since the wheels tend to roll up and down much more between the raised coins.
+This can create a bumpier rolling experience.
+Heavier rolling items may require more effort to move around since the wheels tend to roll up and down much more between the raised tread designs.

-Available in Slate Gray and Midnight black, the G-Floor Small Coin garage floor mat is available in a variety of sizes from 5’x10’ all the way up to 10’x24’.
-In addition, 100’ rolls are available for special order.
+Available in Slate Gray and Midnight Black, the G-Floor Small Coin garage floor mat has a variety of size options.
+They range from 5’x10’ all the way up to 10’x24’.
+In addition, 100’ rolls are available for special orders.

 Durability